raosalapaka/ml-module11/README.md

 - Found the best model to be [Ridge](#Ridge) with alpha=0.1 and degree=2.
 LinearRegression model also came close.
 Summarized in this [table](#Summary-table)
 - Summarized findings in [Deployment](#Deployment) section below
 - Added [Future Work](#Future-work)
+- Used MSE as the main cost function to optimize for the analysis

 ## Details